5+ yrs. professional

 Target audience: scientists, engineers, managers, and academic partners

 Seeking a dynamic addition to your team?
-I bring 5 years of industry biopharmaceutical R&D team experience coupled with a decade of experience in wet-bench biology, Linux, and data analysis with Python/Perl/R. Let’s elevate your projects together!
+I bring 5 years of experience in industry biopharmaceutical R&D teams coupled with 10 years of research with Linux and data analysis with Python/Perl/R/Rust.
+Let’s elevate your projects together!

 Do you consider cultural values, communication style, productivity, and dedication in your decision to hire new talent?
-Do you require a professional adept at communicating in-between diverse disciplines?
+Do you require a professional adept at communicating with engineers and scientists from diverse disciplines?

-Do you need to know something more specific about my laboratory experience, software projects, data_science experience, industry experience, or coding proficiencies?
-Use the links here or on the main page/sitemap to find out more.
+Do you need to know something more specific about my laboratory experience, software projects, data science experience, industry experience, or coding proficiencies?
+Use the links on the sidebar to find out more.

 Industry experience